apache/apisix/docs/en/latest/plugins/multi-auth.md

 ## Description

 The `multi-auth` Plugin is used to add multiple authentication methods to a Route or a Service.
 It supports plugins of type 'auth'.
-You can combine different authentication methods using "or" relationship with `multi-auth` plugin.
-If you want to use multiple methods in an "and" relationship, apply specific authentication plugins directly to the route or service.
+You can combine different authentication methods using `multi-auth` plugin.

+This plugin provides a flexible authentication mechanism by iterating through the list of authentication plugins specified in the `auth_plugins` attribute.
+It allows multiple consumers to share the same route while using different authentication methods.
+For example, one consumer can authenticate using basic authentication, while another consumer can authenticate using JWT.

 ## Attributes